maystey/uct_nassp_cm2020/_build/basics/variables.md

 tells python to assign 5 (an integer number) to the variable with the variable name `a`.
-Note that the `=` here is used for variable assignment, it does not have the same meaning as the mathematical symbol ("assign-variable-to" rather than "is-equal-to".
+Note that the `=` here is used for variable assignment, it does not have the same meaning as the mathematical symbol ("assign-variable-to" rather than "is-equal-to").

 If we wanted to access the value that our variable `a` holds, we can refer to it by it's name.
 For example, if we want to print the value to terminal: